SeaWalks/CarDatabase/README.md

 Next, create a new Schema in Datagrip called "museums2".
 Run the "MUSEUMS 2 CREATION SCRIPT" that you find on BeachBoard under Module 4 in a query window on that schema.

 You should now be able to run this application.

+To do:
+Feature Search
+Automobile Lookup
+Class automobile: public Set<Feature> getFeatures() Class Automobile: public double stickerPrice()
+"Any collection that is not mandatory should be initialized as empty in the constructor; not left to be null."